declare-lab/dialogue-understanding/README.md

 ### Execution
 Once navigate to `roberta-end-to-end` or `glove-end-to-end` directories to use RoBERTa or GloVe based feature extractors for the models, run the following commands to execute different models explained in the paper.
 Note that some of the models present in the `glove-end-to-end` folder are not available in the `roberta-end-to-end` folder.
 However, it should not be difficult to adapt these models to use RoBERTa embeddings.

-#### Main Model (Dialogue Level)
+#### Main Model (Dialogue-Level Minibatch)
 To train and evaluate the without context classifier model and the bcLSTM/DialogueRNN model with full context and residual connections:

 `python train.py --dataset [iemocap|dailydialog|multiwoz|persuasion] --classify [emotion|act|intent|er|ee] --cls-model [logreg|lstm|dialogrnn] --residual`

 The `--cls-model logreg` corresponds to the without context classifier.

-#### Main Model (Utterance Level)
+#### Main Model (Utterance-level Minibatch)

 `python train_utt_level.py --dataset [iemocap|dailydialog|multiwoz|persuasion] --classify [emotion|act|intent|er|ee] --cls-model [logreg|lstm|dialogrnn] --residual`

 #### Speaker Level Models
-`w/o inter` : Trained at dialogue level.
+`w/o inter` : Trained at dialogue-level minibatch.
 To train and evaluate bcLSTM model in this setting i.e. only with context from the same speaker:

 `python train_intra_speaker.py --dataset [iemocap|dailydialog|multiwoz|persuasion] --classify [emotion|act|intent|er|ee] --residual`

-`w/o intra` : Trained at utterance level.
+`w/o intra` : Trained at utterance-level minibatch.
 To train and evaluate bcLSTM model in this setting i.e. only with context from the other speaker:

 `python train_inter_speaker.py --dataset [iemocap|dailydialog|multiwoz|persuasion] --classify [emotion|act|intent|er|ee] --residual`

 #### Shuffled Context and Shuffled Context with Order Prediction Models
-Trained at dialogue level.
+Trained at dialogue-level minibatch.
 To train and evaluate bcLSTM model with various shuffling strategies in train, val, test:

 `python train_shuffled_context.py --dataset [iemocap|dailydialog|multiwoz|persuasion] --classify [emotion|act|intent|er|ee] --residual --shuffle [0|1|2]`